SavvyWombat/color-php/README.md

 ## Converting a color

-Colors can be converted to any other registered color:
+Colors can be converted to any other registered color type:

 ```php
 echo (string) Color::fromString('#123')->toHsl(); // hsl(210,50,8.6)